-First basic thing – Testing Concepts: One needs to be very good at this especially the manual testing methodologies.
+First basic thing – Testing Concepts: One needs to be very good at this especially the Manual Testing methodologies.
 But only knowing different testing concepts is half work done.
 The next – most important thing is to know which type/technique/concept of testing can be applied at what stage of SDLC.

-Consider a web site that reads from right to left, is it accepted in countries other than Middle East?
-Obviously NO. Or can you display the same geo specific content in India what you can display in US?
-Again NO. This is just a simple example how you can learn unknown testing concepts.
+Consider a web site that reads from right to left, is it accepted in countries other than the Middle East?
+Obviously NO. Or, can you display the same geo-specific content in India what you can display in the US?
+Again NO. This is just a simple example of how you can learn unknown testing concepts.

-What do you mean by thinking out of box?
+What do you mean by thinking out of the box?
 Don’t just follow the traditional methods.
 Implement new things in testing.
 Try to summarize, automate the routine testing work.
-Think from user perspective.
-Think how user will use your application.
+Think from a user perspective.
+Think about how the user will use your application.

-- Any basic scripting language (For automation testing)
+- Any basic scripting language (for Automation Testing).

 - Networking and system administration concepts will help you in system domain projects.

 Do not just write the UI test cases, check what is happening inside the application.
-For application having database connection check for data updation, retrieving and in any case there should not be loss of data.
+For application having database connection check for data updating, retrieving and in any case there should not be loss of data.